Joan Rivers Has Last Laugh Through Use of a Family Trust

 For Rivers’ comedy, everyone and everything was fair game for exposure.
 But when it came to the disposition of her estimated $150 million fortune, Rivers made sure everything was kept private via the use of a family trust.

-In her will, made public earlier this month, Rivers named her daughter, Melissa Rivers, and two of her close friends as co-executors to administer the estate.
+In her will, made public in 2015, Rivers named her daughter, Melissa Rivers, and two of her close friends as co-executors to administer the estate.
 She also used her will to distribute any remaining assets, after the payment of taxes and expenses, to the trustee of the Rosenberg Family Trust (Rivers’ married name) and included a disinheritance clause for anyone who sought to contest her will.

 In addition, Rivers specified that assets from the trust were to be distributed to several charitable organizations, as well as other beneficiaries that included Rivers’ grandson, niece, nephew and five employees.
 The amounts were not specified.